FAQs

 The story starts more than a decade ago when the question being asked was whether or not there would be interest and uptake of renewables.
 The underlying assumption was that the uptake would happen at levels which meant the core operation of the grid would remain largely the same.
 However, uptake of renewable energy technology in Alice Springs has been particularly strong, and today the system within which the generation and delivery of energy operates in Alice Springs - the government system, the technical system, the regulatory system – has been tailored to a set of responsibilities and outcomes which are no longer consistent with the likely direction of the future energy system.
 It doesn’t mean the system we have is wrong, it’s just not necessarily optimised for the future.
 As a consequence, the requirement for a systems-level project that considers how all these factors can best work together has emerged.

-What does the Future Grid project aim to do?
+What did the Future Grid project aim to do?

 Alice Springs faces complex challenges to increasing the amount of renewable energy in its power system.
 The barriers are mainly technical, regulatory and economic.
 Solutions can be found in these areas, as well as through community engagement.
-The ultimate aim of Future Grid is to outline a pathway to show how Alice Springs can achieve the Northern Territory Government target of 50 per cent renewable energy by 2030, and possibly beyond.
-However, there are financial limitations, so the project is investigating the best use of existing infrastructure, complemented by new technologies.
-Future Grid is delivered through a series of innovative trials, models and investigations.
-Examples include establishing the first residential Virtual Power Plant (VPP) in the NT alongside a tariff trial, a wind study, a commercial microgrid trial, and creation of dynamic models to model future scenarios.
+The ultimate aim of Future Grid was to outline a pathway to show options for how Alice Springs can achieve the Northern Territory Government target of 50 per cent renewable energy by 2030, and possibly beyond.
+However, there are financial limitations, so the project investigated the best use of existing infrastructure, complemented by new technologies.
+Future Grid was delivered through a series of innovative trials, models and investigations.
+Examples included establishing the first residential Virtual Power Plant (VPP) in the NT alongside a tariff trial and partnering with NT Public housing, a wind study, a commercial microgrid trial, and creation of dynamic models to model future scenarios.
+The outcomes and recommendations can now be viewed in the Roadmap to 2030.

-Future Grid brings together a broad range of Project Partners to develop and deliver a systems-wide project that will assist in identifying and addressing the various barriers to more renewables.
-Part of its legacy will be continued collaboration between Project Partners, as well as an informed community which can advocate for meeting the NT’s renewable energy target and continuing the journey beyond that goal.
-A key deliverable of the project will be a Roadmap to 2030 report, which will inform government policy and guide the implementation of recommended interventions in pursuit of the 2030 target.
+Future Grid brought together a broad range of Project Partners to develop and deliver a systems-wide project that identified and addressed the various barriers to more renewables.
+Part of the legacy will be continued collaboration between Project Partners, as well as an informed community which can advocate for meeting the NT’s renewable energy target and continuing the journey beyond that goal.
+A key deliverable of the project has been the Roadmap to 2030 report, which informs government policy and guides the implementation of recommended interventions in pursuit of the 2030 target.

-Who is involved in Alice Springs Future Grid?
+Who was involved in Alice Springs Future Grid?

-Future Grid is delivered under a consortium model.
-The consortium members are DKA and DKRI, Ekistica, Power and Water Corporation, and Territory Generation.
-The project is governed by a Steering Committee (SteCo) comprising individuals from each of the Consortium Member organisations.
-The SteCo is observed by the Australian Renewable Energy Agency (ARENA), CSIRO, and the Northern Territory Government, and takes advice from Charles Darwin University and Horizon Power.
+Future Grid was delivered under a consortium model.
+The consortium members were DKA and DKRI, Ekistica, Power and Water Corporation, and Territory Generation.
+The project was governed by a Steering Committee (SteCo) comprising individuals from each of the Consortium Member organisations.
+The SteCo is observed by the Australian Renewable Energy Agency (ARENA), CSIRO, and the Northern Territory Government, and took advice from Charles Darwin University and Horizon Power.

-Some Consortium Member organisations also act as sub-project leads.
-Ekistica is leading sub-projects 1 and 2, while Power and Water is leading sub-project 5.
-Future Grid’s other sub-project leads are the Arid Lands Environment Centre, which is leading sub-project 3; and Jacana Energy which leads sub-project 4.
-CSIRO is the project’s knowledge sharing partner.
+Some Consortium Member organisations also acted as sub-project leads.
+Ekistica was leading sub-projects 1 and 2, while Power and Water lead sub-project 5.
+Future Grid’s other sub-project leads were the Arid Lands Environment Centre, which lead sub-project 3; and Jacana Energy which lead sub-project 4.
+CSIRO was the project’s knowledge sharing partner.

-There are further organisations involved in Future Grid, as constultants and technology partners.
-These include the Institute for Sustainable Futures (ISF) at the University of Technology Sydney, RMIT and Proa Analytics.
+There were further organisations involved in Future Grid, as consultants and technology partners.
+These included the Institute for Sustainable Futures (ISF) at the University of Technology Sydney, RMIT and Proa Analytics.

-How is Future Grid funded and how is the $12.5m being spent?
+How was Future Grid funded and how wasthe $12.5m being spent?

-Alice Springs Future Grid is led by the Intyalheme Centre for Future Energy, which is contributing around $3m to the project, from its original NTG funding.
+Alice Springs Future Grid was led by the Intyalheme Centre for Future Energy, which contributed around $3m to the project, from its original NTG funding.
 The project received approximately $2m in funding from ARENA as part of ARENA's Advancing Renewables Program.
-In addition, Alice Springs Future Grid is also funded by a $3m grant from the Australian Government Department of Industry, Science, Energy and Resources through the Regional and Remote Communities Reliability Fund – Microgrids Program.
+In addition, Alice Springs Future Grid was also funded by a $3m grant from the Australian Government Department of Industry, Science, Energy and Resources through the Regional and Remote Communities Reliability Fund – Microgrids Program.

 The $12.5m stated as the project’s value does not entirely represent cash.
-In addition to the approximately $8m described above, the remaining project value comprises cash and in-kind contributions from Project Partners.
+In addition to the approximately $8m described above, the remaining project value comprised of cash and in-kind contributions from Project Partners.
 The team is proud to have brought more than $5m of federal funding to Alice Springs.

 How did the Alice Springs Future Grid project start?